PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 # this is a comment
 ```

-Our comment gets ignored by the code.
+Programmer comments get ignored by the code.
 It is a good idea to use comments to tell other programmers what our code is doing.

 # Lists
 We can make a variable that holds onto a list of information.
 Delete your old code.
 You can hold `ctrl` and click `delete` (or `backspace`) to delete entire lines of code at once.
 Now write the following code.